SAP-archive/teched2020-DT267/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called DT267 - SAP Fiori for SAP S/4HANA - Rapid Activation and Content Management.
+This repository contains the material for the SAP TechEd2020 - DT267 Workshop - SAP Fiori for SAP S/4HANA - Rapid Activation and Content Management.

 ## Overview